yang-hub/nebula-docs/docs-2.0-en/gql-guide/data-types/numeric-type.md

 # Numeric types

-GQL supports integer types and floating-point types.
+{{gql.name}} supports integer types and floating-point types.
 Integer types can be signed or unsigned, while floating-point types are always signed.

 问题：
 - value range